 F-1 visa students are required by U.S. immigration regulations to maintain full-time status while studying in the United States.
 At De Anza, full-time attendance means the student must ENROLL AND COMPLETE a minimum of 12 units of coursework each Fall, Winter and Spring Quarter.
+(You are not required to take any classes during summer vacation or winter and spring breaks)

-- Exceptions to the Full-Time Enrollment Requirement
+Exceptions to the Full-Time Enrollment Requirement:

 Taking less than 12 units each quarter is only permissible for the following reasons upon approval by the International Student Programs: